 Some of these photographs are absolutely chilling.
-Take the last photo of Hitler – it's dated just days before his suicide.
-A final image of Diana, Princess of Wales shows her hiding from the camera in the backseat of her car shortly before her fatal accident.
+Take the last photo of Hitler – it's dated just days before he took his life.
+A final image of Diana, Princess of Wales shows her hiding from the camera in the backseat of her car shortly before her final accident.
 And then there are the last photos of presidents.
 Abraham Lincoln, Ulysses S. Grant, John F. Kennedy, and Franklin D. Roosevelt all appeared on film shortly before passing away.

 These last photographs of historical figures capture fleeting moments in time, from the famous to the seemingly insignificant.

 Nikola Tesla was a Serbian American inventor, electrical engineer, mechanical engineer, physicist, and futurist best known for his contributions to the design of the modern alternating current electricity supply system.
 Tesla gained experience in telephony and electrical engineering before immigrating to the United States in 1884 to work for Thomas Edison in New York City.
 He soon struck out on his own with financial backers, setting up laboratories and companies to develop a range of electrical devices.
 His patented AC induction motor and transformer were licensed by George Westinghouse, who also hired Tesla for a short time as a consultant.
 His work in the formative years of electric power ...more on Wikipedia